 The proposed development will target 20% of the units at 50% or below of area median income (AMI) and 80% of the units at 60% AMI.
-Rent excludes water and sewer and includes trash removal.
+Rent includes trash removal; tenants are responsible for all other utilities.

 PROPOSED PROJECT RENTS @ 50% AMI

 Bedroom Mix # of Units Net Rent Utility Allowance Gross Rent

-1BR/1b 7 \$340 \$109 \$449
+1BR/1b 7 \$400 \$114 \$514

-2BR/2b 5 \$411 \$141 \$552
+2BR/2b 5 \$433 \$149 \$582

 PROPOSED PROJECT RENTS @ 60% AMI

 Bedroom Mix # of Units Net Rent Utility Allowance Gross Rent

-1BR/1b 1 \$340 \$109 \$449
+1BR/1b 1 \$400 \$114 \$514

-2BR/2b 47 \$411 \$141 \$552
+2BR/2b 47 \$433 \$149 \$582

-^{}Based on UA Pro Estimated Allowances, Effective Date: 4/23/2018
+Based on UA Pro Estimated Allowances, Effective Date: 4/1/2019

-- Any additional subsidies available including project based rental assistance (PBRA). - The proposed LIHTC development will not include any PBRA or other subsidies.
+Any additional subsidies available including project based rental assistance (PBRA).

+- The proposed LIHTC development will not include any PBRA or other subsidies.
 The proposed LIHTC development will accept deep subsidy Section 8 vouchers. - Brief description of proposed amenities and how they compare to existing properties. - Overall, the subject will be competitive to very competitive with all of the existing program assisted and market rate apartment properties in the market regarding the unit and the development amenity package.
+The proposed project will have a comprehensive range of modern unit and project amenities appropriate for the target 55 and older population.
+The amenity package will enhance the competitive position of the project compared to others in the PMA.